 Undergraduate Education System

 There are over 1,000 two-year colleges in the United States.
 These schools are also known as junior or community colleges.
+In most states, community colleges are operated either by a division of the state university or by local special districts subject to guidance from a state agency.
 Students who choose a two-year program route in higher education study to earn an associate (also known as intermediate) degree.
 Associate degrees are awarded by a community, junior or technical college indicating that you have completed a program of study with a broad base in general education and a concentration in a specific area.

 In order to obtain an associate degree, you must earn 60 semester credit hours, which typically takes about two years.
 Programs generally consist of three parts: general education requirements, requirements within your major (or concentrated area of study) and electives (courses of your own choosing based on your interests).